550+ 5-Star ReviewsWhatsApp

 Arguments in favour of an opt-in system include:

-Should we allow people to sell their organs in the UK?
+Should people be allowed to sell their organs in the UK?

 Another important ethical debate is whether or not we should allow the sale of organs by living donors.